 Skeptical?
 Check out this viral video of Lilly when her granddaughter gave her a doll.

-If Grandma is living in assisted living, she might have a lot of people coming and going in her day.
+If Grandma is living in an assisted living facility, she might have a lot of people coming and going in her day.
 It’s hard to remember them all, especially as days melt into each other.